Denys Ostapchenko

-Denys Ostapchenko (born 19 April 2001) is a Ukrainian Paralympic swimmer.
-He represented the Ukraine at the 2020 Summer Paralympics.
+Denys Ostapchenko (born 19 April 2001) is a Ukrainian para swimmer.
+He represented Ukraine at the 2020 and 2024 Summer Paralympics.

 Career

-Ostapchenko represented Ukraine in the 50 metre backstroke S3 event at the 2020 Summer Paralympics and won a silver medal.
+Ostapchenko represented Ukraine in 50 metre backstroke S3 event at the 2020 Summer Paralympics and won a silver medal.
 He also competed in the 50 metre freestyle S3 event and won a bronze medal.
 He then competed in the 200 metre freestyle S3 event and won a gold medal.

+Ostapchenko represented Ukraine in the 50 metre backstroke S3 event at the 2024 Summer Paralympics and won a gold medal.
+He also competed in the 50 metre freestyle S3 event and won a silver medal.
+He was part of the Ukraine team that won a bronze medal in the Mixed 4x50 Medley Relay 20 Pts.